GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 **Configuration Parameters:**

 * Gemini API Provider: This extension makes use of the Gemini family of large language models.
-Currently the extension only supports the Google AI API (for developers) but in future will support the Vertex AI Gemini API.
+For Google AI you will require an API key, whereas Vertex AI will authenticate using application default credentials.

 * Language model: Which language model do you want to use?
 Please ensure you pick a model supported by your selected provider.